Menu

 • Length of therapy treatment/ Number of sessions- depends on the presenting problem.

-• Fees- The regular, Non-insurance network fee per session is $285 due and payable at the start of each appointment.
+• Fees- The regular, non-insurance, non-network fee per session is $285 due and payable at the start of each appointment.
 For insurance plans there may be a variety of fees that differ depending on the plan and deductibles if applicable.
 This office will do the billing, so you may only need to pay the copayment/coinsurance up front at the start of each session.
 Office accepts all forms of payment.

 • Insurance plans are accepted and billed on your behalf but only as an non-contracted provider other than with Anthem Blue Cross of California or most other *Blue Cross plans (*Does NOT Include Blue Shield Plans.)
+Joseph also was recently approved to accept Medicare.

 • Attendance: Cancellations are highly discouraged and may result in termination of treatment.